ebridge2/textbook_figs/README.md

 # Issues

-The compiled figures for the book can be accessed at [https://ericwb.me/textbook_figs](https://ericwb.me/textbook_figs).
-These figures were generated programmatically using a github workflow which follows the above steps.
 If you have any issues with reproduction or anything is unclear, please [drop us an issue](https://github.com/ebridge2/textbook_figs/issues) and we will get back to you as quickly as we can.